 We publish a comprehensive bi-annual OFFICIAL RUSSIAN ART WEEK GUIDE, coinciding with the June and November auctions of Russian Art at Sotheby’s, Christie’s, MacDougall’s and Bonhams.
 The Guide is available across London at locations from the Courtauld Institute, via the Saatchi Gallery to the Russian Embassy, to leading auction houses, business centres, restaurants and hotels, including The Dorchester, Claridge’s and The Ritz providing an insight into the most important events and topics.

-Natasha has over 20 years experience in the art world in Russia and the UK.
-She graduated from the Moscow State Institute of Economics and Statistics (Engineering and Mathematics), and then she studied Fine and Decorative Art at Christie’s Education after moving in London in 2001.
-She established a fine art business in Moscow dealing in applied arts, Russian paintings and drawings of 19th- and 20th-centuries.
-She is an avid art collector and is passionate about music, literature and psychology.
-Her recent acquisition of RA&C fits well with her extensive range of contacts and personal interests.
-She speaks Russian (native), English (fluent) and Italian (basic).
+Natasha has over 20 years’ experience in the art world in Russia and the UK.
+After receiving degrees from the Moscow State Institute of Economics and Statistics and Christies Education Fine and Decorative Art Department, London, Natasha established a fine art business in dealing in Applied Arts and Russian Art of 19th and 20th centuries.
+She is an avid art collector and is passionate about music, dance and literature.

 Elena is an arts management professional with background in linguistics and marketing for non-for-profits.
 Having worked in Moscow as Arts Project Manager for British Council Russia Elena developed her interest in creative economy.
 In 2013 Elena moved to the UK to do an MA in Arts Management, and in 2014 set up her own arts management consultancy helping creative people bring their ideas to life.
 As a Doctoral Researcher with the School of Arts at Birkbeck, University of London, Elena is exploring the notion of entrepreneurship in the arts.